abeonweb/fowedding/README.md

-# Wedding website created react
+# Wedding website created with react
-make use of:
+Packages used:
 ## react-water-wave
 ## react-photoswipe-gallery
 ## MUI